-Master of Library and Information Studies [Hybrid]
+Master of Library and Information Science (MLIS) [Hybrid]

 The MLIS emphasizes the rapidly changing library and information field.
 The degree requires 36 semester hours and is accredited by the American Library Association.
 Licensure for several career tracks in North Carolina public schools is approved by the North Carolina Department of Public Instruction.
 Graduates can qualify for the North Carolina Public Library Certification.
 Sign up for an Online Information Session about this major.

 The MLIS prepares students for positions of leadership in academic, public, school, and special libraries, as well as a variety of roles in both public and private agencies and cultural organizations as information specialists.